Oaklight/ToolRegistry/README_en.md

 ## OpenAI Integration

-The ToolRegistry integrates seamlessly with OpenAI's API.
+The ToolRegistry also integrates seamlessly with OpenAI's API.
 Here are some common usage patterns:

 ### Getting Tools JSON for OpenAI